MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 The parent class you choose will determine the balance between customization and simplicity.

 ### Security Check
-`SecurityCheck` is a Java **interface**, defining the minimum required methods to represent the server-side state of a security check.
-Using this interface alone does not provide any implementation code and it is the sole responsibility of the implementor to handle each scenario.
+`SecurityCheck` is a Java **interface**, defining the minimum required methods to represent the security check.
+It is the sole responsibility of the implementor to handle each scenario.

 ### ExternalizableSecurityCheck
 This abstract class implements a basic version of the security-check interface.